arief-hidayat/grails-angularjs-ui-bootstrap/README.md

 grails plugin for angular ui bootstrap

-dependency: grails angularjs resources plugin. currently it depends on version 1.2.6 which has not been released.
+dependency: grails angularjs resources plugin.

+Currently, this plugin depends on version 1.2.6 which has not been released.
+I made pull request to fix an issue (https://github.com/smartiniOnGitHub/grails-angularjs-resources/pull/14).

+Meanwhile, you can grab the plugin from (https://github.com/arief-hidayat/grails-angularjs-resources/tree/fix-js-map) and do "grails refresh-dependencies" + "grails maven-install".

 In BuildConfig.groovy
 ```